vanilla/docs/content/developer/accessibility/index.md

 Modern screen readers are good at emulating what CSS does.
 In other words, if you `display: none;` something, it will also be hidden to the screen reader.
 The above CSS make the element invisible, but it does so by cropping it in a 1px x 1px container.
 This is a hack, but it's become a convention.
 Maybe one day we'll have a proper CSS property for this behavior, but we currently don't.

+Example: Add a paragraph of instructions for screen readers before a complex component or widget.
+Favor `aria-label` and `aria-labelledby` when applicable.

 ### Focus states

 All elements that can have focus need to have a visual indication they are.
-Default browser stayles already have this, but it's pretty frequent for designers to ask the outline be removed.
+Default browser styles already have this, but it's pretty frequent for designers to ask the outline be removed.
 If you are to remove the default style, just keep in mind that you will need to add it to **EVERY** focussable element.
 That's a lot more work than keeping the default.

 If you put focus on an element it needs to come into view.
 That means if you've got a carousel and the user tabs away from the visible slides, the slides need to come over.
 Alternatively, you could set a `tabindex="-1"` on non visible slides to avoid this problem.

 ### Good Mobile Menu (aka.
 Hamburger Menu)

-- Use a real button
+- Use a real button for the hamburger menu
-- For "drawer" style (a.k.a. expand and collapse) sections, use a button!
+- For "drawer" or "accordion" style submenus (a.k.a. expand and collapse), use a button!
 - Use `aria-expanded`
 - Use `aria-haspopup`
 - You can tab into it after clicking the menu button
 - Close menu on "blur" and on "esc"
+- Maintain normal flow, i.e. you can tab from the menu button into the contents of the menu

 ### Responsive design

 Responsive design is now a requirement for accessibility.

+#### Click targets

+Don't forget fingers are much fatter than cursors.
+Make sure click targets are big enough, especially on tablet or mobile.
+The minimum size of buttons will vary depending on your source, but a good rule of thumb is to keep them around 44px minimum.
+[Source](https://www.smashingmagazine.com/2012/02/finger-friendly-design-ideal-mobile-touchscreen-target-sizes/)

 ### Links